ObaydulK/ObaydulK/README.md

 ### Hi there 👋
-<h1 align="center">Hi 👋, I'm Obaydul Kuasha</h1>
+<h1 align="">Hi 👋, I'm Obaydul Kuasha</h1>

-<h3 align="center">As a Front-End Developer, I bring a versatile skill set and a passion for creating visually appealing, responsive, and intuitive user interfaces.
+<h3 align="justify">As a Front-End Developer, I bring a versatile skill set and a passion for creating visually appealing, responsive, and intuitive user interfaces.
 Proficient in HTML, CSS, and JavaScript, I excel in transforming design concepts into seamless, functional websites.
 With experience in various front-end frameworks, including React.js, I have a solid understanding of component-based development and state management.
 I am dedicated to staying abreast of emerging web technologies, ensuring that the projects I contribute to are not only aesthetically pleasing but also optimized for performance and accessibility.
 Collaborative by nature, I thrive in team environments, consistently delivering innovative solutions that elevate the overall user experience.</h3>

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=obaydulk&label=Profile%20views&color=0e75b6&style=flat" alt="obaydulk" /> </p>

 <p align="left"> <a href="https://twitter.com/" target="blank"><img src="https://img.shields.io/twitter/follow/?logo=twitter&style=for-the-badge" alt="" /></a> </p>

-- 🌱 I’m currently learning **Node.js, Etc**

 - 👨‍💻 All of my projects are available at

-- 💬 Ask me about **I am Obaydul.
-Currently I have completed my diploma.
-Now running computer science in B.Sc.
-World University of bangladesh.
-I am a fullstok developer I want to work as**
+- 💬 Ask me about **Having successfully completed my diploma, I've embarked on an exciting academic journey as a Bachelor's in Software Engineering (BSE) student.
+This transition represents not just a progression in my education but a commitment to in-depth learning and growth in the realm of software engineering.
+Armed with the practical knowledge gained during my diploma, I'm eager to delve into advanced concepts, collaborative projects, and emerging technologies.
+This shift to BSE is a pivotal step in realizing my aspirations, where I aim to contribute meaningfully to the tech landscape and harness my skills to address real-world challenges in the dynamic field of software engineering**

 - ⚡ Fun fact **আমার দোস্তরা যখন ফেসবুকে বিভিন্ন ধরনের পোস্ট দেয়। তার টাইটেল গুলা চেঞ্জ করে। ওদেরকে স্ক্রিনশট দিয়ে ওইটা নিয়ে মজা করি।**